 The topics in this site provide detailed concepts and steps to help you deploy a new Palo Alto Networks next-generation firewall, including how to integrate the firewall into your network, register the firewall, activate licenses and subscriptions, and configure policy and threat prevention features.
 After you perform the basic configuration steps, you can use the rest of the topics in this guide to help you deploy the comprehensive security operating platform features as necessary to address your network security needs and prevent successful cyberattacks.

-Thinking about upgrading your next-gen firewalls and Panorama to PAN-OS 9.0?
-Before you begin, make sure you review the release notes to learn about known issues, issues we've addressed in the release, and changes in behavior that may impact your existing deployment.
+Thinking about upgrading PAN-OS?
+First, review the release notes for known issues, addressed issues, and changes in behavior that may impact you.

-Not sure what to put in a field in the PAN-OS 9.0 Web Interface?
-Not sure when or why to choose one option over another?
-Use the topics in this site to find reference information about the PAN-OS and Panorama Web Interface.
+Not sure what to put in a field in the PAN-OS Web Interface?
+Use this guide to learn about each field, when to use it, and why to choose one option over another.

-Harness the PAN-OS and Panorama API to power your integration and automation needs.
-Use this API guide to access the XML and REST API and get familiar with the capabilities on the firewall and Panorama.
+Harness the PAN-OS and Panorama XML API to power your integration and automation needs.

 Your enterprise's most valuable assets reside in your data center, including proprietary source code, intellectual property, and sensitive company and customer data.
 Your customers and employees trust you to maintain the confidentiality and integrity of their data and expect that data to be always available, so it's important to implement a data center best practice security policy that safeguards your data and prevents successful attacks.
 Use the guidelines in this site to plan, deploy, and maintain your data center best practice security policy.

 Protect against DoS attacks that try to take down your network and critical devices using a layered approach that defends your network perimeter, zones, and individual devices.